Recovering From Addiction

 People all around the world, from every walk of life, suffer from addiction to drugs and alcohol.
 Although recovery from addiction is a challenge, treatment and support can help you free yourself from the pain of substance abuse.
-Knowledge about your options is a critical tool for recovering from addiction.
+Knowledge about your options for residential treatment is a critical tool for recovering from addiction.

 Once the sufferer accepts there is a problem, a world of treatment options is available to help realize a lasting recovery from addiction.
 Even the most successful recovery is not free of discomfort, but it is possible to change life for the better one day at a time.
 Whether the focus of the addiction is a medication or an illegal drug, addiction is a serious medical condition, and each sufferer deserves help.

 Someone who suffers from addiction will experience many physical and mental symptoms during recovery.
 The early days of treatment cause a variety of conflicting feelings: Relief at the idea of a life without addiction is often tempered by guilt for past behavior and anguish over the perceived difficulty of never taking a substance again.
 Sufferers often go through steps similar to mourning, and they may alternate between a strong resolve to get better and feelings of weakness and hopelessness.
 This is normal!
 Physical issues experienced during recovery depend in large part on the substance the sufferer is withdrawing from.
 Withdrawal symptoms can include tremors, heart palpitations, intestinal issues like nausea and diarrhea, and difficulty breathing.
 In some cases, the risk of seizure, stroke, and hallucinations must be controlled using medication.
 Because the early steps of addiction recovery can be traumatic, they often take place in a calming atmosphere of solitude and natural beauty.